Jeff Smoker

-Jeff Smoker (born June 13, 1981) is a former American football quarterback who played for, and drafted by, the St. Louis Rams of the National Football League (NFL) from 2004 to 2005.
+Jeff Smoker (born June 13, 1981) is an American former professional football quarterback.
+He was selected by the St. Louis Rams of the National Football League (NFL) in the sixth round of the 2004 NFL draft.
 He played college football for the Michigan State Spartans.
 He was also the starting quarterback for the Nashville Kats and Arizona Rattlers of the Arena Football League (AFL).

 College career

 Jeff Smoker attended Michigan State University.
 While at Michigan State, he set many of the Spartans' passing records and when he finished his collegiate career he was the fifth leading passer-by-yards in Big Ten history.

-Smoker appeared in two bowl games during his career, winning his first, and only, in the Silicon Valley Football Classic 44–35 against Fresno State as a sophomore in 2001.
+Smoker appeared in two bowl games during his career, winning his first, and only, in the 2001 Silicon Valley Football Classic 44–35 against Fresno State as a sophomore in 2001.
 He lost his last bowl game against Nebraska with a score of 17–3 as a senior in the 2003 Alamo Bowl.

 Smoker also played in the "Clockgate" game against the Michigan Wolverines on November 3, 2001.
 In the game Smoker threw the winning touchdown with one second remaining.